Tomasrg/futevima/README.md

-#futevima (Functional Test Virtual Machine)
+#futevima

-The *futevima* is a virtual machine which allows us to run functional tests automatically on the Websites we develop.
+The *futevima* (from *Functional Test Virtual Machine*) is a virtual machine which allows us to run functional tests automatically on the Websites we develop.

 It uses: